Become a Cantor

-Graduates of the program earn cantorial ordination plus a Master of Jewish Studies or a Master of Jewish Education.
-Our Cantors will be eligible to apply for membership in both the Cantors Assembly and the American Conference of Cantors.
+Graduates of the program earn cantorial ordination and a Master of Jewish Studies with the option of a Master of Jewish Education.
+Our cantors will be eligible to apply for membership in both the Cantors Assembly and the American Conference of Cantors.

 Hebrew College is a special place.
 I’m immersed in a community of rabbis and cantors where people talk openly about their emotions, and strive to become better people.
 It is a pluralistic place, and not in name only, but lived every day.
 There is a rigor to our pluralism; we learn how to become better listeners and how to be more tolerant and respectful of others.
 It isn’t simple—it is examined, studied and talked about.David Wolff, Cantorial Alumnus

 The Cantorial Curriculum is built on these Core Competencies and Courses:

 All courses that are part of the Core Competencies curriculum will require at least an intermediate level of Hebrew comprehension, grammar and verbal ability.
 A level of Hebrew 4 (equivalent to 4 semesters of college Hebrew) is required of all entering students.

 Advanced Hebrew courses are taught during your first year in the program and are offered throughout your years of study at Hebrew College.

 In keeping with Hebrew College’s commitment to study based on traditional sources, the foundations of our Cantorial curriculum are built on the chant traditions for singing Jewish texts, Nusach and Cantillation.